Saturdays start slow. Even hound dogs sleep in, worn out from chasing girls all night, and finding food hard to get too.

 The baths this morning aren’t crowded and I watch scattered old men and women with old fashioned swim caps wading in the middle of enormous hot water swimming pools, floating on their backs, sharing gossip in groups of two or three.
 Kids stand at the edge of the pools, look, then leap into the water with a splash and a squeal.

-If it were a little colder the hot water would be even more inviting but most bad weather in Uruguay is rain.
+If it were a little colder the hot water would be even more inviting but it doesn’t get real cold in Uruguay, just rainy.

-The hot baths of Salto are a Christmas present to myself I am opening early.
-They were one of the reasons I decided to come up here and leave the soon to be busy and glamorous Punta Del Este.
+The hot baths of Salto are a Christmas present to myself I am opening when I come back tomorrow.
+They are one of the reasons I decided to visit Salto instead of staying in the glamorous Punta Del Este or the big city of Montevideo.

 The exterior of this old home catches my interest.